Woman says Midway nursing home should be ‘shut down’ after mother dies from COVID-19

 Thomas says Magnolia Manor claims her mother may have refused a COVID-19 test.

-“Whenever they have a problem with her they would call me, but they never called to tell me that,” said Thomas.
+“Whenever they have a problem with her they would call me, but they never called to tell me that,” she said.

 Thomas says her mother has been mentally ill virtually all her life and can’t make medical decisions on her own.